May 23, 2017 was one of the greatest days for global sports and for Nepal, in specific.

 NVA National Club Volleyball Championship: Kickstarting 2018 on a positive note, NVA signed an agreement with Nepal Satellite Telecom (NST) Pvt.
 Ltd. for the NVA National Club Volleyball Championship.
 Under the deal, NST has promised Rs 2 million for two editions of the championship over the two years.

-NVA Award: On January 20, 2018, NVA announced NVA Award, the first award announced after the announcement of volleyball as national sport.
+NVA Award: On January 20, 2018, NVA announced NVA Award, the first award announced after the announcement of volleyball as a national sport.
 The award, co-sponsored by City Travels and Tours Pvt.
 Ltd. is a three-year agreement under which NVA will receive a grant of Rs 1.5 million in three years.
 The association stands for the recognition of emerging and best players, coaches and teams in both men and women categories.
 “We are also honoring 40 organizations who have contributed in the development of volleyball,” says NVA General Secretary Jitendra Bahadur Chand.

 FNCCI Cup National Volleyball Tournament: One such notable one was the pact signed with the Federation of Nepalese Chambers of Commerce and Industry (FNCCI) on January 21, 2018 for the FNCCI Cup National Volleyball Tournament, which is often termed as the biggest sponsorship agreement in the history of Nepali Volleyball.